TrackPoint, trackpad & UltraNav keyboards

 Part numbersWiki pageQuick start guide

 The IBM Space Saver Keyboard with TrackPoint II (alternatively known as the IBM Quiet Touch Keyboard with TrackPoint II) was the first marketed TrackPoint keyboard from IBM.
 Under the designation "M4-1", these were members of the Model M family with a standard M4 lacking a TrackPoint also known.
 M4-1 was produced for IBM by Lexmark, then Key Tronic and finally Unicomp at various stages, and is an adaption of the integrated Model M3 keyboard found on the IBM Personal System/2 L40SX laptop from 1991 and likewise uses the original implementation of IBM buckling sleeves.
-They entered production in 1992 and can be found with IBM, Lexmark or Unicomp branding, and in either pearl white or raven black case colours.
+They entered production in 1992 and can be found with IBM, Lexmark or Unicomp branding, and in either pearl white or raven black cover set colours.
 IBM-branded ones stopped appearing around 2002, however, Unicomp versions were sold until 2010.
 Lexmark's and Unicomp's brand names for these were the Lexmark Quiet Touch Keyboard and Unicomp Mighty Mouse respectively.
 They sport a PS/2 mouse pass-through port and have a modular 10P10C socket for hooking up an optional numeric keypad.

 Specific examples